 - Pancreatic pseudocyst

-Clinical assessment should concentrate on taking an accurate history and examination looking for findings that will help differentiate the causes of jaundice.
+An accurate history and examination will help to identify factors that differentiate the causes of jaundice.

 - Alcohol intake